grisha/grisha.github.com/source/_posts/2017-12-15-blockchain-and-postgres.markdown

 considered a *[double spend](https://en.wikipedia.org/wiki/Double-spending)*, and only one of the spending transactions is valid (the details of how validity is determined are outside the scope of this write up).
+While double-spends do imply that one of the transactions is invalid, it is not uncommon for double-spends to exist at least for a period of time, thus the database schema needs to allow them.

 A transaction's input value is the sum of its inputs and the output value is the sum of its outputs.
 Naturally, the output value cannot